 LPR (Licensed Paralegal Register) organised through NALP (National Association of Licensed Paralegals).
 You can find a paralegal by location, name or area of law.

 PPR (Professional Paralegal Register).
 Similar to the above in that you can find someone by location, area of law or name.

+So, the difference between a paralegal and a solicitor?
+You don’t need to head to the New York offices of Pearson, Spector, Litt and ask for Rachel Zane; there are paralegals near you who can carry out work you may have previously believed was the preserve of solicitors.
 And they will provide their assistance at a fraction of the cost.
 Remember, using a paralegal doesn’t prevent you engaging a solicitor later if necessary.
 Just bear in mind the Reserved Activities, and be prepared for them to not be able to introduce you to the world’s favourite royal redhead.
 Amanda Hamilton is chief executive of NALP, a non-profit paralegal membership body[rb_inline_related]

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.